 Property, plant, and equipment are recognized at revalued amounts.
-As at 31 December 2011, property, plant, and equipment used in the storage of natural gas as well as other non-current tangible assets were revalued based on the observed asset conditions and asset replacement costs as at 31 August 2011 by Arthur D. Little, independent valuers, by reference to market evidence of recent transactions for similar properties and replacement cost estimation methodologies.
+As at 31 December 2012, property, plant, and equipment used in the storage of natural gas was revalued based on the observed asset conditions and asset replacement costs as at 31 August 2012 by Arthur D. Little, independent valuers, by reference to market evidence of recent transactions for similar properties and replacement cost estimation methodologies.
 Replacement cost estimates are based on estimated costs of building Modern Equivalent Assets (MEA) and estimating the residual asset value from the MEA cost, useful life and age of existing assets and depletion ratio (Depreciated Replacement Cost methodology).
 In certain instances the amounts recognized as a result of the revaluation are adjusted based on the results of profitability tests using the discounted cash flow method.